shaksternano/Pin-Bot/README.md

 <img src="assets/screenshots/bot-permissions.png" alt="Bot permissions">

-3. Create a file called `config.json` in the same directory as the bot's JAR file with the following content, replacing `123456789` with your bot's token.:
+3. Create a file called `config.json` in the same directory as the bot's JAR file with the following content, replacing `123456789` with your bot's token:

 ```json
 {